Margaret Atwood to headline Invisible Dust’s International Summit and Arts Festival

 “This summit is extremely exciting, because it brings together women, the arts and the fight against climate change.
 We know that women in the arts give a unique perspective when it comes to climate change – and that they will have an important role to play in the future.
 There is a rich history of women guarding our environment – which is why they should be front and central to efforts aiming to counteract climate change.”
 Under Her Eye Speaker, Caroline Lucas MP.

 ‘Under Her Eye’ comprises a high-profile Summit (Friday 1st June) hosted at the British Library Conference Centre, followed by a festival of public art installations and workshops across King’s Cross (Saturday 2nd June) that will invite the public to consider and experience climate change through the lens of AIR, LAND and SEA.

-Under Her Eye – Summit Tickets:
+Under Her Eye – Summit Tickets: sold out

 ‘Under Her Eye’ Arts Festival, Saturday 2nd June: